 Our primary source of funds is deposits, and our primary use of funds is the funding of loans.
 We invest excess deposits in interest-earning deposits at other banks or at the Federal Reserve, federal funds sold, securities, or other short-term liquid investments until the deposits are needed to fund loan growth or other obligations.
-Our average deposits increased \$258.3 million, or 10.0%, for the year ended December 31, 2022, compared to the average deposits for the year ended December 31, 2022, compared to average deposits for the year ended December 31, 2022, compared to average deposits for the year ended December 31, 2022, compared to average total loans for the year ended December 31, 2021.
+Our average deposits increased \$258.3 million, or 10.0%, for the year ended December 31, 2022, compared to the average deposits for the year ended December 31, 2021.
+Our average total loans increased \$194.9 million, or 12.0%, for the year ended December 31, 2022, compared to average total loans for the year ended December 31, 2021.